What is ESG (Environmental, Social, and Governance)?

 An emerging class of ESG specialists is stepping into the industry and supporting both net zero and carbon neutrality goals.

-Overview of E, S, & G
+Overview of E, S, and G

 Environmental factors refer to an organization’s environmental impact(s) and risk management practices.
 These include direct and indirect greenhouse gas emissions, management’s stewardship over natural resources, and the firm’s overall resiliency against physical climate risks (like climate change, flooding, and fires).